teastman201/README-generator/README.md

 * [Questions](#questions)

 ## Installation
-no installation required
+No installation required.

 ## Usage
-Use for readme
+Used to generate README file and LICENSE file.
+After completion, user may find their README and LICENSE file in the "your_files" output folder.
+Copy and paste both files into the root of the corresponding repository.

 ## License
-This project is licensed under the terms of the Apache License 2.0
+This project is licensed under the terms of the MIT License

 ## Contributing
-Send me an email
+Please send me an email.

 ## Tests
-Run tests.
+The application has been tested and is determined working.

 ## Questions
-Contact me at:
+Contact me on GitHub at:
 [teastman201](https://github.com/teastman201)

 For additional questions email me at: